Anna Kavan: Theater and performance

-Choreographer and stage director, François Verret adapted Ice for the theater in 2008.
+Choreographer and stage director, François Verret adapted Ice for the theatre in 2008.

 Silverglass by DJ Britton is a play about the relationship between Rhys Davies and Anna Kavan.
 It was presented as a premiere during the Rhys Davies Short Story Conference 2013 held in Swansea.
 The play is set in the late 1960s and depicts Davies' late literary recognition as well as Kavan's final tragedy.
 Both writers lived 'a life of self-invention, in which secrets, sexuality and deep questions of personal identity lurked constantly in the shadows'.

 Music and sound art

 Thalia Zedek is an American singer and guitarist, active since the early 1980s and member of several notable alternative rock groups, including Live Skull and Uzi.
 'Sleep Has His House was the inspiration for the album Sleep Asylum of Uzi' released in 1986.

 David Tibet, the primary creative force behind the experimental music/neofolk music group Current 93, named the group's album Sleep Has His House after Anna Kavan's book of the same title.

 San Francisco post-rock band Carta titled a song Kavan on their album "The Glass Bottom Boat" after Anna Kavan.
 The song was subsequently released as a remix by The Declining Winter on their album Haunt the Upper Hallways.

 Floriane Pochon, French artist, created a sound artwork untitled Ice Lady based on the novel Ice.
 It was presented during Les Nuits de la Phaune, a live broadcast event initiated by the Marseille-based Radio Grenouille in 2008.

+Squid's 2021 album Bright Green Field gets its title from an Anna Kavan short story of the same name.
+The ninth song on the record, "Peel St.," is based on Kavan's novel Ice.
+The name "Peel St." comes from the street Kavan lived on.